openrain/action_mailer_tls/README.markdown

 Background
 ----------

-This Ruby on Rails plugin makes it trivial to send email through a Google Apps for business account.
+This gem makes it trivial to send email through a Gmail account or a Google Apps for business email account.

 This gem will only work on Ruby 1.8.6.
-If you're on Ruby 1.8.7 and Rails >= 2.2.1, you don't need this plugin.
+If you're on Ruby 1.8.7 and Rails >= 2.2.1, you don't need this gem.
 See Notes below.

 Installation
 ------------